 In fact, you’ll have trouble keeping it to two days—which is why it’s a good idea to connect with a Cork local to help plan out your itinerary.

-You can do a lot with one week in Ireland.
+You can do a lot in one week in Ireland.
 So to get the most out of your trip, connect with an Irish local to design your itinerary.
 They’ll build a custom itinerary based on your travel style and interests (no cookie-cutter trips here!).
 And since no one knows Ireland like they do, they’ll help you see Ireland like a local, not a tourist.
 Why see it any other way?
 Learn more.